SenseLogic/ATLAS/README.md

 ## Known issues

-Due to the way Obsidian handles events :
+Due to Obsidian capricious behavior :
-*   The parent note links and buttons may sometimes need a second click;
+*   The parent note links and buttons sometimes need a second click;
-*   The child note list may not be immediately refreshed.
+*   The child note list is not always immediately refreshed.

 ## Version